nixsolutions/go-rabbit-mq/README.md

 ```

-And use methods for using your configs:
+Take methods below for using your configs:
 ```
     err := ch.QueueDeclareByConfig(qc)
     err := ch.ExchangeDeclareByConfig(ec)